How Businesses Can Promote a Green Workplace

 The Benefits of Creating a Green Workplace for the Company

 There are many ways in which you can create a greener work environment.
 Which steps are best for you depend upon your goals and budget.

 One of the cheapest ways to improve the workplace is reducing paper use.
 Many companies have moved their billing to electronic billing instead of mail.

 This is a great way to get started on your green workplace plan.
-It not only helps the environment, but it also reduces billing costs.
+It not only helps the environment — it also reduces billing costs.

 Scanning documents and then storing them on a secure cloud is another way you can save.
-Using cloud storage allows you to free up office space and if organized it makes finding the file later fast.
+Using cloud storage allows you to free up office space and, if organized, makes finding the file later fast.

 Cut Down on Plastics